 Ubuntu installation into the VMWare Virtual Machine (VM)

 1. You should have downloaded the Ubuntu ISO to your desktop from the Ubuntu link in step 2 and verified the download in step 3.
 Note this iso will work for the USB install as well (USB install is one possible final project).
+Again, the iso is a disk image so you do not burn this to disk but select the download when installing.

 Also note YouTube has many installation videos and it is wise to watch a few videos to cement your knowledge.
 Also if you had to download an earlier version of VMWare Fusion or Workstation, YouTube has videos of Linux installations in these earlier versions as there are minor variations in VMWare versions (but with proper reading you should be able to navigate the installation without the videos… if you need the videos this is a good indication that you have not read through this lab enough and this should server notice to stop and perform more reading).